Thane5/quick-camera-importer/README.md

 # Quick Camera Importer

 ... is a windows program that lets you easily back up files from a digital camera over USB.
+It uses the Windows Portable Devices (WPD) API to connect to the camera over a virtual file system.

 Files are sorted as YYYY/MM/ in the target folder.